Quantum Spacetime Phenomenology: Introduction and Preliminaries

-A list of candidate quantum-gravity effects, in the sense I just described, is given in the next Section.
-The rest of this review attempts to describe the status of searches of these candidate quantum-gravity effects.
-Section~III focuses on effects that amount to Planck-scale departures from Lorentz/Poincar\'e symmetry, which is the type of effects on which the most energetic phenomenology effort has been so far directed.
-The content of Section~III has some overlap with another Living Review in Relativity~\cite{mattinLRR} that described the status of modern tests of Lorentz symmetry, and therefore was in part also devoted to quantum-gravity-motivated such tests.
-My perspective will however be rather different, focused on the quantum-gravity-motivated searches and also using the example of Lorentz/Poincar\'e-symmetry tests to comment on the level of maturity reached by quantum-gravity phenomenology for what concerns the falsification of (test) theories and the discrimination between different but similar theories.
-Then in Section~IV I describe the status of the rest of quantum-gravity phenomenology, {\it i.e.} searches of candidate quantum-gravity effects that are not (at least not necessarily) linked with departures from Lorentz/Poincar\'e symmetry.
-Both Section III and Section IV focus on the standard setup of quantum-gravity-phenomenology studies, which essentially relies on a perturbative approach, primarily characterized by the smallness of the Planck length, so that the magnitude of the effects is set (in leading order) by some power of the ratio between the Planck length and another relevant length scale In Section~V I give some examples of mechanisms that might cause this standard setup to be inapplicable, including the possibility of IR/UV mixing and the possibility of large extra dimensions.
-Section~VI offers some closing remarks.
+Section~\ref{symmetry-tests} focuses on effects that amount to Planck-scale departures from Lorentz/Poincar\'e symmetry, which is the type of effects on which the most energetic quantum-spacetime phenomenology effort has been so far directed.
+The content of Section~\ref{symmetry-tests} has some overlap with another \textit{Living Review}~\cite{mattinLRR} that described the status of modern tests of Lorentz symmetry, and therefore was in part also devoted to cases in which such tests are motivated by quantum-spacetime research.
+My perspective will however be rather different, focused on the quantum-spacetime-motivated searches and also using the example of Lorentz/Poincar\'e-symmetry tests to comment on the level of maturity reached by quantum-spacetime phenomenology in relation to the falsification of (test) theories and to the discrimination between different but similar theories.
+And whereas from the broader viewpoint of probing the robustness of Lorentz symmetry one should consider as significant any proposal capable of improving the bounds established within a given parametrization of departures from Lorentz symmetry, I shall focus on the demands of Planck-scale sensitivity, as required by the objectives of research on Planck-scale quantization of spacetime, which is here my main focus.